With permission, Mr Speaker, I wish to make a statement on the Leveson inquiry and its implementation, and the freedom of the press.

 The Secretary of State will prosper politically from his statement today, but he has failed that test.

-The case of the victims of press intrusion is, of course, an incredibly important consideration when making these judgments, but I make the judgments on the basis of not the Register of Members’ Financial Interests, but the national interest.
+The case of the victims of press intrusion is, of course, an incredibly important consideration when making these judgments, but I make the judgments on the basis not of the Register of Members’ Financial Interests, but of the national interest.
 The issues faced by the victims have been looked into, in the inquiry and in the three police investigations.
 The issues for the future of our media include this, but are much broader than it.

 The hon.
 Member for West Bromwich East (Tom Watson) stands at the Dispatch Box and talks about the future of our media, but the Opposition’s proposals would lead to a press that is fettered and not free.
 We do not love every story that is written about us in the press, but the idea that the solution lies in shackling our free press with the punitive costs of any complainant is completely wrong.
 We all know where he is coming from on the issue of press freedom, because he is tied up with its opponents.
 Democratic countries face huge challenges in making sure that we have robust but fair discussions in our public life, and the approach proposed by the Opposition would make that even harder.